denizer/Scroll-To-Top-With-Progress/README.md

 # Scroll-To-Top-With-Progress
-JS Scroll to top with progress indicator
+Vanilla JS - Scroll to top with progress indicator